LinkedIn Profiles and Resumes are Two Different Tools

 The framework and overall positioning of you and your professional experiences should align between the two.

 Providing consistent information around the finer details reduces confusion and mixed messaging.
-The overall story has to line up.
+The overall story and work experiences have to line up.
 If a recruiter visits your profile after reviewing your resume, you don’t want them to find discrepancies around dates, titles, or education, which might flag questions.

 Your Name and Title: